MohammedAmine/stamplay-angular-seed/README.md

 - Clone project : `git clone https://github.com/Stamplay/stamplay-angular-seed.git`

+- NOTE! : If you want to use version 1.x of the Stamplay JavaScript SDK, checkout the branch after cloning with the following command:
+	`git checkout v1-sdk`

 - Install the project dependencies : `npm install` & `bower install`

 - Configure Stamplay Project : Input your `APP ID` and `API KEY` from your Stamplay app dashboard in the corresponding properties in the `stamplay.json` file in the root of the seed project.